Vincario/api-code-sample/HTML/Vehicle Charts/readme.md

 ## Step 0: Download the library

-Start by downloading the `vincario-charts-lib` library.
-You can find it [here](url-to-download).
+Start by downloading the `vincario-charts-lib.js` file from dist/ folder.
 Once downloaded, ensure to include the `vincario-charts-lib.js` file into your project's directory.

 ## Step 1: Insert the script into your webpage